benaston/NDecorate/readme.md

 **3. In your config:**

-NOTE: configuration transforms may be used to achieve different default behavior for different builds.
+NOTE: configuration transforms may be used to achieve different default behavior for different builds or environments.

 ```XML